mattermost/docs/source/configure/experimental-configuration-settings.rst

 .. tip::

    The bleve index directory path isn't required to exist within the ``mattermost`` directory.
 When it exists outside of the ``mattermost`` directory, no  additional steps are needed to preserve or reindex these files as part of a Mattermost upgrade.
-See our `Upgrading Mattermost Server <https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html>`__ documentation for details.
+See our :doc:`Upgrading Mattermost Server </upgrade/upgrading-mattermost-server>` documentation for details.

 +-----------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"IndexDir": ""`` with string input.                           |